 Digital work order management is crucial to raising the job completion rate.
-When mobile workers are dispatched with digital work orders, they are primed with the information they need on the customer and details about the site.
+When mobile workers are dispatched with digital work orders, they are primed with the information they need on the customer, safety procedures, and details about the site.
 It’s a vital way to instantly track all updates about the assigned job so everyone involved can see it in real time.
 Digital work orders also mean no more lost or miscategorized forms, which is often a reason for delays in invoicing.

 Activate mobility in the field

 Mobile workers are the face of your company, and not only in the literal sense: 89% of service decision makers say the experience a customer has with a mobile worker is a reflection of their brand.
 To provide the best service, implement mobile capabilities to empower mobile workers with the information they need to deliver the best customer experiences.